U.S. allows NGOs to transfer earthquake aid money to Iran

 Iran was hit by two powerful earthquakes on August 11 that flattened villages in the northwest of the country and killed more than 300 people.

-Treasury said it was issuing a license that will temporarily allow NGOs to transfer up to $300,000 into Iran for reconstruction activity until October 5.
+Treasury said it was issuing a license that will temporarily allow NGOs to transfer up to $300,000 (190,000 pounds) into Iran for reconstruction activity until October 5.

 "The general license is a demonstration of (the) administration's commitment to supporting the Iranian people affected by this tragedy," Treasury said in a statement.